bra1n/cryptolights/README.md

 go faster and also increase the chance to be confirmed in a shorter amount of time.

 Every now and then, you will see a blue bar descend in the lanes of BTC, ETH or LTC.
 This bar represents a block that has just been mined.
 It will have a height depending on the number of confirmed transactions within that block.
-Nano doesn't have a centralised blockchain and thus lacks network-wide blocks.
+Ripple and Nano don't have a centralised blockchain and thus lack network-wide blocks.

 Each meteor can also be clicked on to see the transaction that it is based on.

 ### Meteor sizes / colors and transaction volumes

-The meteor size and color is based on the amount of money being transfered. (except for donations) Ethereum contract transactions usually don't transfer any money (so the transaction volume is $0).
+The meteor size and color is based on the amount of money being transferred. (except for donations) Ethereum contract transactions and Ripple IOUs usually don't transfer any money (so the transaction volume is $0).
 Transactions above $1 million will still grow in size but won't change colors beyond red.

 Color | Size | Transaction volume